Call MVCC Admissions

 IS120 Cmptr Oper Systms&Envmnt

 This course covers the role of computer operating systems.
 It emphasizes operating systems and environments used with Intel-compatible equipment and discusses additional platforms.
 Command-line, menu-driven, and graphical user interface (GUI) systems are covered.
 Topics include storage devices, operating environment, system startup, menus, memory management, software package installation, and multitasking.
-Prerequisite: IS101 Computers and Society or IS100 Introduction to Computers and Society; excluding students enrolled in Computer Science, Cybersecurity, Data Processing, Computer Information Systems, and Web Development and Information Design.
+Prerequisite: IS101 Computers and Society or IS100 Introduction to Computers and Society or CI104 Introduction to Cybersecurity; excluding students enrolled in Computer Science, Cybersecurity, Data Processing, Computer Information Systems, and Web Development and Information Design.
 See when this course is offered ...

 CI112 Networking Fundamentals